SinaSalvatrice/9key_makro_master/notes.md

 - Adds timed SELECT cursor cycling at 500 ms
 - Allows encoder rotation while in SELECT mode
 - Adds a more developed OLED UI and custom select keycodes
+- This is now the chosen direction for future work
-- This version looks like the intended direction, but it is still a prototype and needs cleanup and real build validation
+- It still needs cleanup and real build validation

 ## Current Reality vs Older Notes